jeffThompson/PhysicalComputing/Week03_Buttons/Demos/06-TypingStrings.md

     keyboard.press(Keycode.RETURN)
     keyboard.release_all()

-    # then write something else
+    # then write something else, feel
-    # and then delete it
+    # sheepish, then delete it
     keyboard_layout.write('farts')

     # add some delays throughout to